 Within the adaptogenic kingdom, there is an extra-special group of medicinal mushrooms that offer some of the same hormone-balancing benefits as the adaptogens above and some extra immune-boosting qualities too.
 These include:

 - Turkey Tail

 Because each adaptogen offers its own unique benefit, I am a fan of using blends in elixirs and smoothies.
-Have fun with it!
-Here are the recipes I commonly use.
+Here are the recipes I use the most:

 Sex Hormone Boosting Elixir

 - 2 cups full-fat coconut milk

 - 1 teaspoon shilajit powder

 - 1 teaspoon mucuna pruriens powder

 - 1 teaspoon raw honey